brianleroux/bots/readme.md

 - Alan Perlis ripping off Oscar Wilde
 </blockquote>
 ```
-The real price you'll pay is the cost of a adopting a new microservices architecture.
+The real price you'll pay is the cost of a adopting a new microservice style architecture.

 👉 A new way of thinking for your dev team
 👉 Also the tools for container techniques are still new(ish) and often raw
+👉 Many repos that produce even smaller deployment artifacts makes dep mgmt tricky
+👉 Many repos can also make deployment tricky (to mitigate automate everything from day zero)